striter-no/Striter-No/README_EN.md

 Throughout my journey actively doing various projects, in the beginning it was simple games and attempts in 3D graphics and even my own language, now I am already doing my own *3D engine*, my own programming language and actively engaged in engineering (I know how to build a processor from transistors (*of course not in the most minute details, but at a significant level*)).

-Now I'm busy parsing the algorithm and principle of Library of Babel.

 > *Who is as deaf or blind as he who willingly hears and sees nothing?*
 >
 > — John Heywood